Competitor Links

-- Select your business — Choose the business whose competitors you want to analyze.
-Competitors are automatically discovered based on your location and category.
+- Select your business - Choose the client whose competitors you want to analyze.
+Top competitors are auto-discovered from your rank map results.
+You can also add competitors manually from a hit list.

-- Open a competitor profile — Click a competitor to see their competitive advantages—specific listings and mentions they have that you don't.
+- Open a competitor profile- Click a competitor to see their full local footprint, every page on their site, and the citations and pages where they appear and you don't.

-- Take action on opportunities — For each listing, you can:
+- Take action on opportunities - For each citation or page gap:

-- Save to Scout — Add it to your opportunities list so you can pursue it
+- Save to Scout - Add it to your opportunities list to pursue

-- Draft email — Reach out to the directory or organization
+- Draft email - Reach out to the directory or local site owner

 - Create task - Set a follow-up reminder